-Réunion's public bus network consists of 16 routes mainly offering connections between municipalities.
+Réunion's public bus network (https://www.carjaune.re) consists of a large variety of routes, mainly offering connections between municipalities.
 The following routes are among those most useful for visitors:

 Saint-Denis and most of the other larger towns have taxi ranks.
 Expect to pay around EUR 15-20 for a 5-kilometre (3-mile) trip during the day.

 Using a bicycle to get around Réunion is not really recommended.
 Elevations rise rather abruptly as you head inland and traffic is always heavy on the coastal road, which lacks designated cycling paths.

 Cars and motorcycles are a convenient way to get around Réunion.
 The infrastructure is excellent and Réunion has a large number of secondary roads.
 Car rental agencies are very easy to find in all towns.
 Due to considerable competition, rates are not very expensive.

 Upon your arrival in Réunion, you can get in touch with local tourism professionals for further information and to help organise your stay.Regional tourism authorities in Réunion

 The tourism authorities listed below offer practical information and useful recommendations specific to their regions (accommodation, restaurants, public transport, festivals, cultural events, etc.).

 Office de Tourisme Intercommunal du Nord de La Réunion - Antenne de Saint-Denis